Kessie and Lukaku subjected to more racism in Italy

 Speaking on the “Qui Studio a Voi Stadio” show, Passirani started off by saying, “I don’t see any other player in Italy now like Lukaku. … I really like him,” before adding, “the only way to stop him is to say, ‘Here are 10 bananas that you can eat.'”

 Lukaku, who is also black, was targeted with monkey chants by Cagliari fans this month.
-The league judge has not decided yet whether or not Cagliari should be punished.
+The league judge has not decided yet whether Cagliari should be punished.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports